The classification of countable models of set theory: Arbitrary models of

-\begin{proof} Let $M$ be a countable model of $T$.
+\begin{proof} Any consistent completion of \ZFGC\ has a prime model $M$.
 We need to show that: \begin{enumerate} \item The construction of $M(I)$ is Borel; \item $I\cong I'\Rightarrow M(I)\cong M(I')$, and; \item $M(I)\cong M(I')\Rightarrow I\cong I'$. \end{enumerate} For item (a), we observe that the construction of $M(I)$ can be carried out as a Henkin construction followed by taking a Skolem hull.
 It is not difficult to see that both of these procedures may be carried out in a Borel fashion.

 For item (b) we note that the generating set $\{\alpha_i\}$ of $M(I)$ over $M$ is a set of order indiscernibles.
 It is a well-known property of order indiscernibles that order isomorphisms between sequences of order-indiscernibles extend to isomorphisms between the models they generate (see for instance \cite[Lemma~5.2.6]{Marker}).